 This is a great reminder that Christmas is not just about hope for us as believers it’s about reaching the entire world with the hope of the Gospel.
 I love how one translation renders Matthew 12:21: “The mere sound of His name will signal hope, even among far-off unbelievers.”

 Dear friend, “far-off unbelievers” still need the message of hope today.
 Through your partnership with Inspiration Ministries, people in more than 200 nations and territories will respond to the Good News of Jesus this year.
-Barbara and I say thank you.
+I say thank you.
 And more importantly, countless people in Heaven will one day embrace you with a joyous thank you for sending them the Gospel.

 This Christmas, I’m praying you will wholeheartedly give yourself to the Lord and experience more of His peace than ever before.
 I also urge you to visit inspiration.org/souls and give Him the gift He came to give His life for…SOULS.